Zhiwen2323/SWE-Project/homework3/README.md

 ## Tasks
 1. Finish the `homework3/buildkite/api/` following the ui.
 2. Add logging into homework1
+3. Finish the TODO in `./homework3/logging/logging/log_worker` to make the log worker runnable.
+4. Update the `./homework3/logging/deployment.yaml` to automatically deploy the log worker in kubernetes cluster
-3. Update the kubernetes networking to expose chatgpt UI to the internet.
+5. Update the kubernetes networking to expose chatgpt UI to the internet.

 ## Submission